About the Author

 Amy Reed was born and raised in and around Seattle, where she attended a total of eight schools by the time she was eighteen.
 Constant moving taught her to be restless, and being an only child made her imagination do funny things.
 After a brief stint at Reed College (no relation), she moved to San Francisco and spent the next several years serving coffee and getting into trouble.
 She eventually graduated from film school, promptly decided she wanted nothing to do with filmmaking, returned to her original and impractical love of writing, and earned her MFA from New College of California.
 After thirteen years in the San Francisco Bay Area, she now resides in the mountains of western North Carolina with her husband, daughter, and dog.

-In her spare time, Amy likes to read (obviously), run, cook, garden, eat, make lists, and hang out with her husband Brian and their two-year old daughter Elouise, who is officially the coolest person in the world.
+In her spare time, Amy likes to read (obviously), run, eat, make lists, and hang out with her husband Brian and their daughter Elouise, who is officially the coolest person in the world.

 Q. You write a lot about drug and alcohol addiction and mental illness.
 Is this something you have experienced in your own life?